MyHR Blog

 If the person has an existing medical issue that they failed to disclose when you hired them, you may have other disciplinary action avenues available to you.
 However, it is important to note that it is up to the employee (or candidate) to decide whether or not their medical situation will negatively affect their work.
 For example, if they didn’t disclose an anxiety disorder because it is being actively managed and they didn't believe the duties of the role would impact their condition, your options for disciplinary action may be limited.

 Regularly taking sick leave that appears to be dubious or dishonest can put real strain on an employment relationship.
-Sick leave is a provision for employees to use when needed, but it is not a way to augment annual or other forms of leave.
+Sick and carer's leave is a provision for employees to use when needed, but it is not there to “top up” annual or other types of leave.

 Again, if you suspect an employee is misusing sick leave, we recommend taking an informal approach in the first instance.
 Start with a casual conversation to find out if there are wider issues at play.

-You can also talk to MyHR about whether it’s appropriate to contact the employee’s doctor for clarity on how to support their condition (note: you will need the employee’s consent first).
+In certain cases, it may be appropriate to contact an employee’s doctor for clarity on how to support their medical condition (note: you will need the employee’s consent first).

-If you have valid evidence that the employee has taken sick leave for non-genuine reasons, you could then take formal disciplinary action or begin the process for dismissal on the grounds of medical incapacity.
+If you have valid evidence that an employee has taken sick and carer's leave for non-genuine reasons, you could take formal disciplinary action for misconduct.

-In certain, exceptional circumstances, the organisation may have legal grounds to dismiss an employee for serious misconduct, but case law has established that you will need a very high standard of evidence (given the seriousness of the allegation) and follow fair and reasonable process throughout.
+In certain, exceptional circumstances, you may have legal grounds to dismiss an employee for serious misconduct, but you will need a very high standard of proof and follow fair and reasonable process throughout.

-If you are having difficulty with employees taking too much sick leave, please contact MyHR.
+If you are having difficulty with employees taking too much sick leave, please get in touch with MyHR.